 Intellectual property rights to seed are justified in the name of producing more food.
 However instead of biodiverse outputs from a farming system, only the yield of one commodity that leaves the farm is measured.
 False categories of ‘yields ‘and ‘productivity’ create the illusion of inevitability, surpluses, and success.
 But more commodities of a few crops on the global markets do not reach those who need food, especially women and children.

-"Our seeds and breeding would be more secure
+"Our seeds and breeding would be more secure in women’s hands!"

 All this is done in the name of feeding people and reducing hunger.
 Yet 1 billion people are hungry, and another 2 billion suffer from food-related diseases.
 Hunger is not being reduced, because the hunger for profits shapes the food system, from seed to table.